MaxLeap/Docs/en/Android/Guide/CloudData.md

 ### How Does Cloud Data Run

 ## Cloud Object
-The object that stored in Cloud Data is called `LCObject` and every `LCObject` is planned in different `class`(like table in database). `LCObject` contains several key-value pairs and the value is data compatible with JSON format.You don't need to assign properties contained by LCObject package, neither does the type of property value.
-You can add new property and value to `LCObject` at anytime, which could be stored in cloud by Cloud Data service.
+The object that stored in Cloud Data is called `MLObject` and every `MLObject` is planned in different `class`(like table in database). `MLObject` contains several key-value pairs and the value is data compatible with JSON format.You don't need to assign properties contained by MLObject package, neither does the type of property value.
+You can add new property and value to `MLObject` at anytime, which could be stored in cloud by Cloud Data service.

 ###Create New
 Suppose that we need to save a piece of data to `Comment` class, it contains following properties: